es-sns121/Shell/README.md

-# esh : Evan's SHell
+# eshell : Evan's Shell

 This is a simple shell program written in c++.
 It supports file redirection (future) and piping